 The flexibility to explore and refine one’s area of study cultivates a collaborative spirit that is central to MUSC’s research culture.
 Students work alongside leading scientists across disciplines, drawing connections between diverse fields to address complex biomedical challenges.
 This environment not only strengthens scientific inquiry but also inspires the development of innovative solutions that advance understanding, improve health outcomes, and shape the future of biomedical science.

-Students in MUSC's Ph.D. in Biomedical Sciences degree program enroll in approximately 15 credit hours per semester (3 semesters per year), which includes a combination of didactic course credits and research project credits.
+Students in MUSC's Ph.D. in Biomedical Sciences program enroll in approximately 15 credit hours per semester (3 semesters per year), which includes a combination of didactic course credits and research project credits.
 The total credit hours taken per year are typically 45.
 Because time to complete the degree is significantly affected by progress in one's research project(s), the range of credits students acquire by graduation varies.

 The degree can be earned in four to seven years.
 Degree completion in fewer than 4 or more than 7 years requires prior approval by the dean of the College of Graduate Studies.
-The number of credit hours associated with these timeframes is as follows:
+Students typically graduate with 225-270 credit hours (5-6 years)

 | Term | Course | Title | Credits |